 One would need a six-part miniseries to document how the word “hip” made it’s way out the African-American jazz clubs of the 1920s and into gentrified neighbourhoods—the preferred living communities of the modern-day hipster.

 Hipsters are the offspring of Yuppies and Boomers who’s lifestyle pendulum has swung the other way.
-Golf shirts, chinos, mini-vans and big-box retailers have given way to plaid shirts, thick-rimmed glasses, pop-up shops and cold-pressed juices—at $15 a bottle.
+Golf shirts, chinos, mini-vans and big-box retailers have given way to plaid shirts, thick-rimmed glasses, pop-up shops and cold-pressed juices—at $15 a pop.

 Whether you identify with them, mock them, or peacefully co-exist with them, hipsters are dotting the landscape and are impacting everything from culture to the economy.
 And we could stand to learn a thing or two about their tendencies, all for the greater good.
 Below are 9 habits of the hipsters that you may want to consider incorporating into your life …if you haven’t already.

 1. There’s no artistry in polybagged sliced loaves found at a grocery chain nor a bonded-leather sofa found at a big-box retailer.
 And therein lies the reason why the modern-day hipster avoids chain and big-box stores.
 On the other hand, small-batch, handcrafted, artisanal anything with a backstory will capture their attention.
 This is good news for craftspeople, artists, and the local economy who offer much of what the hipster seeks in products.
 We all could stand to support the same.

 2. Let’s face it, there’s nothing new about upcycling, the act of giving an item a new and therefore extended lifespan.
 Think of the Von Trapp children matching lederhosen outfits made from the living room drapes in the 1965 musical drama, The Sound of Music.
 However, the term “upcycle” began to gain traction in the mid-90s.
 Then in 2002 the book Cradle to Cradle: Remaking the Way We Make Things (Farrar, Straus, and Giroux) brought the term into our vocabulary.
 Hipsters love upcycling because it’s an inexpensive and sustainable way to decorate.
 The rest of us should love upcycling for the same reason.